mroavi/JunctionTreesBenchmarks.jl/README.md

 The results of each benchmark instance is stored in a newly created directory inside `JunctionTreesBenchmarks/benchmark/benchmark_results/`.
-The name of this new directory is based on the host name, and current date and time, for example, `JunctionTreesBenchmarks/benchmark/benchmark_results/<hostname>/<date-time>/`.
+The name of this new directory is based on the host name, and current date and time.

 # Test reports